mde-optimiser/mde_bench/README.md

  should not output any files to this directory, as it is shared between runs.

- The solution should output for each individual run the produced model to the path /var/app/output which is mapped automaticaly to the corresponding experiment results folder.
+ The solution should output for each individual run the produced model to the path /var/app/output which is mapped automatically to the corresponding experiment results folder.

  ## Testing your solution

  It is possible to test the solutions and the whole configuration using Vagrant and VirtualBox.
+We have two stacks thare are supported by our setup as detailed below.

+ The benchmark script can be executed like this:

+ `ruby benchmark.rb <stack>`

+ In the command above stack can be one of windows or linux.

+ ### Linux

- Once you have Vagrant and its requirements installed, run `vagrant up` from the infrastructure directory.
+ Once you have Vagrant and its requirements installed, run `vagrant up` from the linux infrastructure directory.
  Once the virtual machine is created, run `vagrant ssh` from the same directory and run the benchmark ruby script from the /var/app/mde_bench directory.

+ ### Windows

+ Once you have Vagrant and its requirements installed, run `vagrant up` from the linux infrastructure directory.
+ Once the virtual machine is created and provisioned with no errors, using the VirtualBox virtual machine gui menu Input > Keyboard > Insert CTRL+ALT+DEL then type the password `vagrant`.

+ Once logged into the terminal of the windows VM, run the benchmark ruby script from the C:/var/app/mde_bench directory.